 PS5 GPU equivalent

-Again, in terms of performance stability, the nearest PS5 GPU equivalent would be the AMD Radeon RX 5700 XT and Nvidia Geforce RTX 2070 Super.
-Both have the closest theoretical performance margins, memory bandwidth, and also nearly provide a similar FPS experience when equated with PS5 native graphical settings (of a particular game).
+In terms of performance stability, the nearest PS5 GPU equivalent is the AMD Radeon RX 5700 XT and Nvidia Geforce RTX 2070 Super.
+Both have the closest theoretical performance margins and memory bandwidth, and also nearly provide a similar FPS experience when equated with PS5 native graphical settings (of a particular game).
 For the RX 5700 XT, the comparison is even more similar due to being a generational predecessor.